 Finally, in five cases surveyed, financial gain appeared to have been an important motivation for the fabrication of 3DPF or 3DPF accessories.
 Most of the literature on criminal firearm marketplaces and the sale of firearms (conventional or otherwise) related to terrorism has largely focused on terrorists acquiring firearms from criminals, rather than extremists selling firearms.
 In fact, in their survey of illicit firearm trade in Europe, Nils Duquet and Kevin Grois noted that while "traditional separatist groups have developed their own distinct (and context-specific) firearms acquisition patterns, religiously inspired terrorist networks across the EU generally rely on criminal connections to obtain firearms from local illicit markets."112 Nonetheless, in some instances, terrorists have used their own connections to acquire firearms from like-minded individuals.
-For example, the El Bakraoui brotherstwo of the perpetrators of the Brussels attacks on March 22, 2016, that killed 32 people-are believed to have played a key role in supplying firearms to the perpetrators of several terrorist incidents, including the November 2015 Paris terrorist attacks.
+For example, the El Bakraoui brothers two of the perpetrators of the Brussels attacks on March 22, 2016, that killed 32 people-are believed to have played a key role in supplying firearms to the perpetrators of several terrorist incidents, including the November 2015 Paris terrorist attacks.
 In Belgium, police investigations into the right-wing group Bloed, Bodem, Eer en Trouw, a Belgian splinter group of the international right-wing extremist group Blood & Honor, suggested that some members, including the leader of the group, were supplying firearms to members of the Dutch right-wing extremist group as a means of funding their terror activities.
-Investigators also believed that one of the two vz.58 assault rifles used by Amédy Coulibaly during his lethal attack on the Hypercacher supermarket in Paris, which occurred just hours after the attack on the Charlie Hebdo office in January 2015, was imported from Slovakia and reactivatedi by a known militant right-wing extremist with French nationality living in Comines, Belgium, prior to being used in the attack.
+Investigators also believed that one of the two vz.58 assault rifles used by Amédy Coulibaly during his lethal attack on the Hypercacher supermarket in Paris, which occurred just hours after the attack on the Charlie Hebdo office in January 2015, was imported from Slovakia and reactivated by a known militant right-wing extremist with French nationality living in Comines, Belgium, prior to being used in the attack.

 The making of 3DPF or 3DPF accessories can serve as a lucrative endeavor to both criminal and terrorist actors.
 The price of a 3DPF on the black market can vary based on a myriad of factors, including the type of firearm, its quality of production, the scarcity of conventional alternatives, and the geographical location.
-For example, the price of an FGC-9 in several locations appears to range between \$1,500 USD and \$3,000 USD, with a production h These enhancements include improvements to the electro-chemical machining process to rifle the barrel (ECMv2.0 process) and the Common Sense Fire Control Group AR-15 printable trigger.
+For example, the price of an FGC-9 in several locations appears to range between \$1,500 USD and \$3,000 USD, with a production g In most cases, the individuals were found guilty of lesser offenses because prosecuting someone for terrorism before an attack occurs is challenging.
+Authorities often rely on related offenses such as conspiracy or possession of illegal materials to intervene preemptively.

+h These enhancements include improvements to the electro-chemical machining process to rifle the barrel (ECMv2.0 process) and the Common Sense Fire Control Group AR-15 printable trigger.